This post may contain affiliate links. Read my disclosure policy.

 It was time to make Mexican Pineapple Black Bean Stuffed Baked Sweet Potatoes again!

-The black bean filling for my spin on baked stuffed sweet potatoes is based on this Black Bean Mango Tacos recipe from my friend, Michelle, at Find Your Balance.
-When I first posted this I had a couple other components, but I wanted to simplify the recipe, so I tweaked it a bit.
-And this super simple sweet and spicy meatless mixture is not only perfect loaded into these sweet potatoes, it would also make great tacos or even piled on top of a salad.
+The black bean filling for my spin on baked stuffed sweet potatoes is a super simple sweet and spicy meatless mixture.
+It is not only perfect loaded into baked sweet potatoes, it would also make great tacos or even piled on top of a salad.

 So give these stuffed baked sweet potatoes a try for your Meatless Monday, Lent Friday, or any day, really.